 - After shaping, position the dough in a lightly floured banneton basket with the seam facing upwards.
 If necessary, you can gently stitch or tighten the seams while in the basket.

-- Now, cover the dough either with a tea towel or by placing it inside a 2.5-gallon bag.
+- Now, cover the dough either with a tea towel or cover it with a reusable shower cap.
 Then, transfer it to the refrigerator and let it rest for a minimum of 8 hours and a maximum of 18 hours.

 If you want more information on how to shape your sourdough bread you may enjoy my article Shaping your Sourdough Bread.